Installing Lycia and its Components

 Before downloading installation package, please check whether both your hardware and software meet Lycia system requirements.

-To install Lycia on Linux, you must have git and git LFS installed on your machine.
+Attention: To install Lycia on Linux, you must have git and git LFS installed on your machine.
+Otherwise, any installation attempt will fail.

 Review Lycia system requirements